Lifetime

 Despite pets being a huge part of our lives, unfortunately there’s no NHS equivalent for them if they get ill or become injured.
 And this can happen any time.

 If you don’t have vet fee cover in place, you’ll have to pay for all treatment costs yourself.
-And we all know how expensive vet bills can be.

 Check out our complete guide to whether pet insurance is worth it to find out more about its benefits.